katzur/story-sparks/README.md

 Story Sparks Co. is a B2C e-commerce store.
 The site is targeted towards users who are interested in purchasing candles for themselves or looking for funny gifts for others.
 Labels on the products contain witty descriptions reflecting 21st century lifestyle of young adults (aka Millennials).

 Users can browse and purchase a variety of candles in two sizes, as well as check the special offers and search the candles based on the scent type.
 They can view the Shipping and Return information, Policies, information about the Story Sparks Co.
 Team.
-They can as well contact the Team trhough the contact form and add their emails for subscription purposes (supported by Mailchimp).
+They can as well contact the Team through the contact form and add their emails for subscription purposes (supported by Mailchimp).

 The payment system for the Story Sparks Co. store uses Stripe.
 Please note that this website is created for educational purposes.
 Do NOT enter any personal credit/debit card details when using the site.
 For more info how to test the site, please refer to [Stripe Testing Guidance](#stripe-testing-guidance).

-Story Sparks Co. is the final project of the Code Institute diploma in Fullstack Development with e-commerce applications.
+Story Sparks Co. is the final project of the Code Institute diploma in Full Stack Development with e-commerce applications.
 ## Demo
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/amiresponsive.png" />